Taming-the-BEAST/Skyline-plots/README.md

 > **Topic for discussion:** Why are only 5 of the 6 rates of the GTR model estimated?
 >

 Because our sequences are contemporaneous (homochronous data) there is no information in our dataset to estimate the clock rate (for more information on this refer to the [prior-selection](../Prior-selection/) tutorial) and we have to use external information to calibrate the clock.
 We will use an estimate inferred in {% cite Pybus2001 --file Skyline-plots/master-refs %} to fix the clock rate.
-In this case all the samples were contemporaneous (at the same time) and the clock rate is simply a scaling of the estimated tree branch lengths (in substitutions/site) into calendar time.
+In this case all the samples were contemporaneous (sampled at the same time) and the clock rate is simply a scaling of the estimated tree branch lengths (in substitutions/site) into calendar time.

 > Navigate to the **Clock Model** panel.
 >